Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 -

-K. picked up the pictures for the words at an average pace.
-For two words, upon presentation of the card, he cannot remember the corresponding word, but names the image on it.
-Such errors indicate the lack of the ability to retain mediated connections in memory and the impossibility of recalling by associations.
-The explanation of the links is broken in 7 words.
-This means that the process of establishing indirect links is difficult, and the links themselves are fragile.
-The methodology confirms that the processes of semantic memory (preservation, and, consequently, reproduction) in the girl are impaired.
+K. selected pictures for words at an average pace.
+For two words, when presented with a card, he cannot remember the corresponding word, but names the image on it.
+Such errors indicate a lack of ability to retain indirect connections in memory and the impossibility of remembering by association.
+Explanation of connections broken in 7 words.
+This means that the process of establishing indirect connections is difficult, and the connections themselves are fragile.
+The technique confirms that the processes of semantic memory (storage, and therefore reproduction) in the girl are disrupted.

 3. Diagnostics of the perceptual-effective component of cognitive activity

-Target: identifying the level of formation of constructive and spatial thinking in a visual and effective plan, the specificity of the formation of spatial representations (the ability to correlate parts and the whole).
+Target: identification of the level of formation of constructive and spatial thinking in a visually effective manner, the specificity of the formation of spatial representations (the ability to correlate parts and the whole).

 Images cut into 2 equal parts;